-Figure 1 shows three typical spectrograms of electromagnetic emissions with frequency $f < f{ce}$, where f{ce} is the electron cyclotron frequency.
-The upper limit of g axis in all spectrogram plots in this work is set to f{ce} .
-These emissions are broadband whistler mode waves (Figure 1a), rising tone chorus (Figure 1b), and falling tone chorus (Figure 1c).
-The term "chorus" in this study specifically means the types of whistler mode emissions shown in Figure 1b or 1c; i.e., emissions consisting of discrete elements with frequency chirping.
+Figure 1 shows three typical spectrograms of electromagnetic emissions with frequency $f < f{\rm ce}$, where $f{\rm ce}$ is the electron cyclotron frequency.
+The upper limit of the y axis in all spectrogram plots in this work is set to $f{\rm ce}$.
+These emissions are broadband whistler mode waves (Fig. 1a), risingtone chorus (Fig. 1b), and falling-tone chorus (Fig. 1c).
+The term "chorus" in this study specifically means the types of whistler mode emissions shown in Fig. 1b or c, i.e., emissions consisting of discrete elements with frequency chirping.
 The generation process of frequency chirping chorus waves is believed to be nonlinear (Helliwell, 1967; Vomvoridis et al., 1982; Katoh and Omura, 2007; Omura et al., 2008; Tao, 2014; Tao et al., 2017b).
-On the contrary, the generation and saturation of broadband whistler mode waves, shown in Figure 1a, might be understandable using quasilinear theory (Kennel and Engelmann, 1966; Kennel and Petschek, 1966; Ossakow et al., 1972; Tao et al., 2017a; Kim et al., 2017).
-By visually inspecting the power spectrogram of each event, we have found 77216 chorus events in total, including 66739 rising tone chorus events and 10477 falling tone chorus events.
-Parameters such as MLT (magnetic local time), MLAT (magnetic latitude) and L shell are derived from TS04D magnetic field model (Tsyganenko and Sitnov, 2005).
-For 72 events that TS04D model data are not available, we use OP77Q (Olson and Pfitzer, 1982) external magnetic field model instead.
+On the contrary, the generation and saturation of broadband whistler mode waves, shown in Fig. 1a, might be understandable using quasi-linear theory (Kennel and Engelmann, 1966; Kennel and Petschek, 1966; Ossakow et al., 1972; Tao et al., 2017a; Kim et al., 2017).
+By visually inspecting the power spectrogram of each event, we have found 77 216 chorus events in total, including 66 739 rising-tone chorus events and 10 477 falling-tone chorus events.
+Parameters such as MLT, MLAT (magnetic latitude), and L shell are derived from the TS04D magnetic field model (Tsyganenko and Sitnov, 2005).
+For 72 events for which TS04D model data are not available, we use the OP77Q (Olson and Pfitzer, 1982) external magnetic field model instead.
 Considering that most of the events we found are located in the inner magnetosphere with $3.5 \le L \le 7$, the mixed use of two magnetic field models does not make a big difference.

-15 3 Spatial distribution of rising and falling tone chorus
+3 Spatial distribution of rising-tone and falling-tone chorus

-The spatial distribution of chorus waves has been studied using data from previous satellite missions such as THEMIS (Li et al., 2009) and CLUSTER (Meredith et al., 2014).
-In this section, we present the spatial distribution analysis for rising tone and falling tone chorus waves separately using Van Allen Probes data.
+The spatial distribution of chorus waves has been studied using data from previous satellite missions such as THEMIS (Li et al., 2009) and Cluster (Meredith et al., 2014).
+In this section, we present the spatial distribution analysis for risingtone and falling-tone chorus waves separately using Van Allen Probes data.

-Figure 2 presents the distribution of the occurrence rate of rising tone chorus and falling tone chorus, and the number of all events under different levels of geomagnetic activity conditions as a function of L and MLT.
-Both types of chorus waves and samples are sorted into three different levels according to the AE index (quiet: $AE < 100 \,\mathrm{nT}$, moderate: $100 \le AE \le 300 \,\mathrm{nT}$, strong: $AE > 300 \,\mathrm{nT}$), following Meredith et al. (2003).
-Each bin has a size of $0.5R{\rm E} \times 0.5 \,\mathrm{MLT}$.
+Figure 2 presents the distribution of the occurrence rate of rising-tone and falling-tone chorus, and the number of all events under different levels of geomagnetic activity conditions as a function of L and MLT.
+Both types of chorus waves and samples are sorted into three different levels according to the AE index (auroral electrojet index) (quiet: $AE < 100 \,\text{nT}$, moderate: $100 < AE < 300 \,\text{nT}$, strong: $AE > 100 \,\text{nT}$ 300 nT), following Meredith et al. (2003).
+Each bin has a size of $0.5 R{\rm E} \times 0.5 \, \rm MLT$.
 The occurrence rate of chorus is defined as the ratio of the number of chorus wave events to the total number of all events sampled in each bin.
-As can be seen from the bottom three panels of Figure 2, the most well sampled region is located from L = 5.5 to L = 6 and from 1400 MLT to 2000 MLT during geomagnetically quiet and moderate times, and 1100 MLT to 1800 MLT during geomagnetically active times.
-The fact that the most well sampled region is located at L shells between 5.5 and 6 is not only because of the orbit of the Van Allen Probes, but also the time periods when the continuous waveform data were collected.
+As can be seen from the bottom three panels of Fig. 2, the most well sampled region is located from L = 5.5 to L = 6 and from 14:00 to 20:00 MLT (magnetic local time) during geomagnetically quiet and moderate times, and 11:00 to 18:00 MLT during geomagnetically active times.
+The fact that the most well sampled region is located at L shells between 5.5 and 6 is not only because of the orbit of the Van Allen Probes, but also the time periods when the continuous-waveform data were collected.